DROP TRIGGER name [ FROM table ]

 The user must have %ALTER privilege on the specified table.
 If the user is the Owner (creator) of the table, the user is automatically granted %ALTER privilege for that table.
 Otherwise, the user must be granted %ALTER privilege for the table.
 Failing to do so results in an SQLCODE –99 error with the %msg User 'name' does not have required %ALTER privilege needed to change the table definition for 'Schema.TableName'.

 You can use the GRANT command to assign %DROP_TRIGGER and %ALTER privileges, if you hold appropriate granting privileges.

 In embedded SQL, you can use the $SYSTEM.Security.Login()Opens in a new tab method to log in as a user with appropriate privileges:

 You must have the %Service_Login:Use privilege to invoke the $SYSTEM.Security.Login method.
 For further information, refer to %SYSTEM.SecurityOpens in a new tab in the InterSystems Class Reference.

 DROP TRIGGER cannot be used on a table created by defining a persistent class, unless the table class definition includes [DdlAllowed].
 Otherwise, the operation fails with an SQLCODE -300 error with the %msg DDL not enabled for class 'Schema.tablename'.

-.
+The DROP TRIGGER statement acquires a table-level lock on table.
 This prevents other processes from modifying the table’s data.
-This lock is automatically released at the conclusion of the DROP TRIGGER
+This lock is automatically released at the conclusion of the DROP TRIGGER operation.

 In Caché SQL, a trigger name must be unique within its schema for a specific table.
 Thus it is possible to have more than one trigger in a schema with the same name.
 The optional FROM clause is used to determine which trigger to delete: